 “NARA keeps only those Federal records that are judged to have continuing value—about 2 to 5 percent of those generated in any given year.
 By now, they add up to a formidable number, diverse in form as well as in content.
 There are approximately 10 billion pages of textual records; 12 million maps, charts, and architectural and engineering drawings; 25 million still photographs and graphics; 24 million aerial photographs; 300,000 reels of motion picture film; 400,000 video and sound recordings; and 133 terabytes of electronic data.
 All of these materials are preserved because they are important to the workings of Government, have long-term research worth, or provide information of value to citizens.”

 Managing this massive archive has posed considerable challenges – not least of which is space.
-In light of this, The Federal Government now recognizes that paper records can be a hindrance to agility and efficiently, particularly with the exponential growth of content year over year.
+In light of this, The Federal Government now recognizes that paper records can be a hindrance to agility and efficiency, particularly with the exponential growth of content year over year.
 In response, NARA has implemented the M-10-21 mandate to help the Federal Government transition to electronic record keeping.

 M-19-21 is a new directive that was issued on June 28, 2019, that consolidated and added more requirements to the previous M-12-18 directive.
 The purpose of this directive is to help the government transition to electronic records with the purpose of increasing efficiency, accuracy, and economical use of space.
 The deadline for digitally managing all permanent records has already passed – meaning many agencies have already fallen behind.
 Ultimately, this initiative is designed to transition agencies into managing government records, whether temporary or permanent, entirely within an electronic environment by 2022.

 M-19-21 is a directive set forth by the National Archives and Records Administration (NARA) and the Office of Management and Budget (OMB) with record management requirements for Federal Agencies.